wtout/pub-labs-linux-auto/README.md

 # README #

-This README provides instructions and information to get your Ansible control machine up and running with the automation package to deploy the device simulator.
+This README provides instructions and information to get your Linux utility machine up and running with the automation package to deploy Linux VMs from ISO.

 ### What is this repository for? ###

-This repository contains Ansible playbooks to be used in the full deployment of the device simulator.
+This repository contains Ansible playbooks to be used in the full deployment of Linux VMs from ISO.

 ### Disclaimer ###